February 26, 2026

 This distinction carries important implications for residency access.
 Visa sponsorship requirements create structural barriers that do not apply to U.S. citizen IMGs.
 Throughout this guide, data are presented separately for these groups when available because their match outcomes differ substantially.

-Data reflect NRMP 2025 Main Residency Match results together with ACGME AY 2024–2025 workforce reports.
+Data reflect NRMP 2026 Main Residency Match results (announced March 20, 2026) together with ACGME AY 2024–2025 workforce reports.
 Percentages are calculated from publicly reported national totals.
+The 2026 cycle introduced NRMP's first-ever disaggregation of non-U.S. IMG match rates by visa sponsorship status, a structural finding with direct implications for application strategy.

 | Metric | Value |